Museums in the digital age: insights from the Museum für Kunst und Gewerbe Hamburg

 How does the MKG’s policy compare with other German museums?

 Most German museums are still hesitant to clearly label their artworks and objects that are already in the Public Domain (PD) in physical form as PD after digitisation.
-The Ministry of Culture and Media and the federal ministries should raise awareness why contributing to the Public Domain is a benefit not only for the museum but for society at large, and clearly demand an ‘open by default’ policy following the Commission’s recommendation.
+The Representative for Cultural and Media Affairs (BKM) and the respective ministries in the federal states should raise awareness why contributing to the Public Domain is a benefit not only for the museum but for society at large, and clearly demand an ‘open by default’ policy following the Commission’s recommendation.

 What are your future plans?